 The beginning and ending station of an alignment can be filled in automatically by placing the cursor in the blank field and pressing Enter.

-When prompted for an input file name use the default name j101o.inp (the asterisks represent the users initials) as shown in the Ground Profile Input File dialog below and press the OK button.
+5) When prompted for an input file name use the default name (j101o.inp) as shown in the Ground Profile Input File dialog below and press the OK button.

 6) When prompted to store the profile, press Yes.